The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/fight-tips.md

 [Etro](https://etro.gg/gearset/b301e789-96da-42f2-9628-95f68345e35b)

 Your iLvl will be synced down to 605.The 2.49 set will be the recommended one for this encounter.
-You can learn more about this in the [advanced guide](https://www.thebalanceffxiv.com/jobs/melee/reaper/advanced-guide/#the-25-249-248-global-cooldown).
+You can learn more about this in the [advanced guide](/jobs/melee/reaper/advanced-guide/#the-25-249-248-global-cooldown).

-# Phase 1: The Vault Knights
+# Phase One: The Vault Knights

 The first Phase starts with a two target fight.
 We have some AoE skills in our basic single target rotation that affect a second target but otherwise we won't use any AoE alternative besides one Whorl of Death in the Opener.
 Use your entire Opener on Ser Adelphel as he will become untargetable right after and this will help to keep both of the knights on even HP later on.